-As I have in all of our projects I am going to use FreeRTOS and the Retarget I/O. So go to the build settings and include those into the project.
+As I have in all our projects I am going to use FreeRTOS and the Retarget I/O. So, go to the build settings and include those into the project.
+(GJL: You used heap1 here but all the other BLE projects have heap4.
+Is that significant/important?
+How does the user know which to choose for a given project?)

-Now hit generate application so that psoc creator can do its magic.
+Now hit generate application so that PSoC Creator can do its magic.

-Next Ill update the stido_user.h to tell it to include the project.h definitions and use UART_1_HW as the standard in/out
+Next, I'll update the stido_user.h to tell it to include the project.h definitions and use UART_1_HW as the standard in/out.

-In the FreeRTOS configuration, get rid of the warning, turn on semaphores, make a bigger heap… and change the maxsyscall
+In the FreeRTOS configuration, get rid of the warning, turn on semaphores, make a bigger heap… and change the MAX_SYSCALL_INTERRUPT_PRIORITY just like we did in the prior BLE projects.

-The next setup step is to fix up main_cmop.c so that it runs the BLE controller… so turn on the BLE stack… then in the infinite loop process events like so…
+The next setup step is to fix up main_cm0p.c so that it runs the BLE controller… so turn on the BLE stack… then in the infinite loop process events like so…

 Finally… we are ready to do some programming… my favorite part.